mmuratarat/mmuratarat.github.io/_pages/faq.md

 def example2(arg_1, arg_2, *args, kw_1="shark", kw_2="blobfish", **kwargs):
 ...
 {% endhighlight %}

+#### What are the mutable and immutable objects in Python?

+A mutable object can be changed after it is created, and an immutable object can not.

+1. **Mutable objects**: list, dict, set, byte array
+2. **Immutable objects**: int, float, complex, string, tuple, frozen set (immutable version of set), bytes

 #### What is the difference between stack and queue?